alexconst/alexconst.github.io/_drafts/ansible.md

 # or if you need to refresh the cache
 ansible-inv-ec2 --list --refresh-cache

-# or if you want to choose a particular, for example 'dev', AWS profile
+# or if you want to choose a particular AWS profile, in this case 'dev'
-AWS_PROFILE=dev ansible-inv-ec2 --list --refresh-cache
+AWS_PROFILE="dev" ansible-inv-ec2 --list --refresh-cache
 ```

 To execute an ad-hoc command: